-When people are able to find decent jobs, provide for their families and save for the future, they and their children are more likely to enjoy healthy lives and succeed in school.
+When people are able to find decent jobs, provide for their families, and save for the future, they and their children are more likely to enjoy healthy lives and succeed in school.
 Everyone benefits, because financially stable individuals and families lead to a more competitive workforce and a stronger community.
 United Way's volunteer experts, working with partners from all sectors of society, connect people to the resources they need to get on more solid financial ground.
 From financial wellness classes in the workplace and in community centers to career training and job-search assistance, credit counseling and free tax preparation assistance, we’re helping people to earn more and save more.